KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/updating-from-source.md

 #### Restart the komodod Daemon

-Start your sevices as usual.
+Start your services as usual.

-(If you did not stop the deamon before compiling, stop the daemon using `~/komodo/src/komodo-cli stop` and start the daemon again.)
+(If you did not stop the daemon before compiling, stop the daemon using `~/komodo/src/komodo-cli stop` and start the daemon again.)

 ```bash
 ~/komodo/src/komodod &